A child’s birth is registered at the hospital

 The guardian is the birth mother if the parents are not married and paternity or maternity has not been acknowledged.
 In this case, the mother makes the decisions regarding the child alone, even if the parents live together.

 The father or other mother receives custody of the child in connection with the confirmation of parenthood if the paternity or maternity is acknowledged at the maternity clinic before the child is born.
 If paternity or maternity is not acknowledged until after the child is born at the child welfare supervisor’s office, the parents must sign a joint custody agreement so that both parents become guardians of the child.
-The custody agreement is signed at the child welfare supervisor’s office of your municipality.
+The custody agreement is made at the child welfare supervisor's office.
+You can ask for more information from your local family law services.